How can I communicate access codes or PINs to adorers?

 Please note: Any adorer who is logged in can see this access code, even those who just registered.
 You may want to enable the Onboarding activation code to further restrict access.
 Learn more.

 If you selected Each adorer uses a different access code, then administrators and captains can enter an access code for each adorer by editing their account.
 Each adorer will see their own access code in the header of the website when they are logged in, beneath their name.

 Please note: If you want use the same access code for all adorers, but only give this code out to certain adorers (for example, only nighttime adorers), then you can use this setting but only set the per-adorer access code on specific adorer accounts.
 The access code can be shared across multiple adorer accounts.

-Bonus tip #3: You can include [user:access-code] token in a bulk message which will be replaced with the recipient adorer's access code.
+#3: You can include [user:access-code] token in a bulk message, and the system will replace it with the recipient adorer's access code.
 This is useful if you want to quickly notify everyone what their access code is.